birdspider/calendarium/README.md

 ## Information

-**very alpha, not yet published on npm, not tested on node, watch out for dragons**
+**very beta, not yet published on npm, not tested on node, watch out for dragons**

 ### inspired by

-1. [addtocalendar](https://github.com/AddToCalendar/addtocalendar) but reimplemented due to [issue17](https://github.com/AddToCalendar/addtocalendar/issues/17)
+[addtocalendar](https://github.com/AddToCalendar/addtocalendar) but reimplemented due to [issue17](https://github.com/AddToCalendar/addtocalendar/issues/17)
-2. [Shariff](https://github.com/heiseonline/shariff) architecture and build process

 ## What does it look like